PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Lay the controller flat on a level table, light bar facing up, then leave it untouched for thirty seconds while powered on.
 The internal six-axis IMU re-zeroes its baseline on a stable surface, and the next motion read reflects the new zero.

 If you do not play motion-control games, skip this section.
 The gyroscope re-zero only affects IMU-driven input.
-Analog stick drift sits on different sensors entirely; nothing in this method touches them.
+Analog stick drift sits on different sensors entirely, so nothing in this method touches it.

 Why does my PS4 controller drift even after calibration?